 The reason a high percentage of FSBO’s eventually list with a Realtor® is the same reason why a high percentage of Realtors® don’t last long in the business.
 It’s not as easy as it looks.

-If 89% of For Sale By Owner’s eventually list with a Realtor®, and the average For Sale By Owner sale is $46,000 less than an agent assisted sale, are you still going to spend marketing dollars, time, and effort trying to sell your home yourself?
+If 89% of For Sale By Owner’s eventually listing with a Realtor®, and the average For Sale By Owner sale is $46,000 less than an agent-assisted sale, are you still going to spend marketing dollars, time, and effort trying to sell your home yourself?